-I’ve personally used these 4 platforms to teach and take language lessons online:
+I’ve personally used these 4 platforms to teach and take lessons online:

-In this age, you can learn a language online.
-You don’t need to travel or live abroad in order to learn a foreign language.
+In this age, you can learn anything online.
+You don’t need to travel or live in Italy in order to learn Italian.

 Skype was launched in 2003.
-The first website from this list to find language teachers and partner started in 2007.
-This opens a world of opportunities to connect with native speakers of the languages we are learning via the Internet, and specifically via Skype.
+The first website from this list to find teachers and partner started in 2007.
+This opens a world of opportunities to connect with Italian speakers via the Internet, and specifically via Skype.

-I’ve learned some languages completely online, taking lessons on Skype, without ever visiting any country where those languages are spoken.
+I’ve learned some languages completely online, taking lessons on Skype, without ever visiting any country where they are spoken.
 You can do the same, too!

 So, where to find teachers?

-To learn a language online, I always look for teachers on www.italki.com.
+To take classes online, I always start to look for teachers on www.italki.com.
 I also teach Italian there.

-Italki is the oldest, largest and best organized online tutoring platform that allows language learners to find teachers or tutors from around the world at an affordable rate.
-You’ll also find community areas to help you learn any language faster and more efficiently.
+Italki is the oldest, largest and best organized online tutoring platform that allows learners to find teachers or tutors from around the world at an affordable rate.
+You’ll also find community areas to help you learn faster and more efficiently.

-The primary function is as an online marketplace that facilities online language lessons.
-If you’re looking for a professional teacher or an informal tutor for your language studies, you can find somebody on italki.
+The primary function is as an online marketplace that facilitates online lessons.
+If you’re looking for a professional teacher or an informal tutor for your studies, you can find somebody on Italki.

 The website is for free, teachers are not.
 But depending on their experience and the country they live in, you can expect to spend relatively little.

-There are other features of the site, such as the ability to add public notes in your target language, that are like status updates, but that natives can comment on to correct you.
-It’s great to be able to ask a question about a grammatical feature, or quick translation question, of the language and have the community answer it for you for free.
+There are other features of the site, such as the ability to add public notes in Italian, that are like status updates, but that people can comment on to correct you.
+It’s great to be able to ask a question about a grammatical feature, or quick translation question, and have the community answer it for you for free.

-Verbling is also a very good place to learn a language online.
+Verbling is also a very good place to learn Italian.
 I occasionally teach Italian on Verbling, but I’ve never taken lessons as a student.

-However, it’s good alternative to Italki, thanks to its smooth, modern interface, and relatively large selection of tutors.
+However, it’s a good alternative to Italki, thanks to its smooth, modern interface, and a relatively large selection of tutors.

 It’s very similar to Italki with a few minor differences.
 On Verbling, the cost of lessons are generally higher and the number of teachers to choose from fewer.
 Tutors a required to be native speakers in the language they teach, which is obvious for me but not on Italki.